Chakradhar-Jeereddy/Postgre-adminstration/Performancetuning/Prametertuning/Maxconnections/01_intro.md

 * The maximum number of concurrent connections to the database server.
 * The default is typically 100 connections.
+97 for users and 3 for supper users.
 * Set to the maximum number of connections that we expect to be need at peak load.
 * Each connection uses shared_buffer memory, as well as additional non-shared memory
 * Once the limit is reached application will throw “system out of memory” error.